Codecademy/docs/content/git/concepts/add/add.md

   - 'paths/computer-science'
 ---

-In Git, adding is used to add changes from the working tree to the staging area or where changes are saved for the next commit.
+In Git, adding is used to add changes from the working tree to the staging area.
+This is where changes are saved for the next commit.
 The filename now appears in green, indicating that it is tracked and will be staged for the next commit.

 ## Example